tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 messages, but just blindly forwards them.

-If the ClientHello is the result of a HelloRetryRequest, servers MUST abort the connection with an illegal_parameter alert if the decrypted ClientESNIInner from the second ClientHello does not match that of the first ClientHello.
+If the ClientHello is the result of a HelloRetryRequest, servers MUST abort the connection with an "illegal_parameter" alert if the decrypted ClientESNIInner from the second ClientHello does not match that of the first ClientHello.